Scaremongers obscure limitations of Swiss "fat cat" pay vote

 Tschopp thinks shareholders will continue to sign off on salaries in the 7-10 million franc range, but believes sky-high pay like the 40 million francs given to Daniel Vasella, when he was CEO and Chairman of Novartis, will no longer be possible.

-This week, a public outcry forced Novartis to cancel a $78 million golden goodbye for Vasella.
+This week, a public outcry forced Novartis NOVN.VX to cancel a $78 million golden goodbye for Vasella.

 The brains behind the “fat cat” vote, Thomas Minder, says the plan was never to cap salaries, but to end a culture of short-termism and rewards for managers of badly-run companies.